 Aitken has overseen several prominent antitrust files, including a review of the proposed C$3.73 billion ($3.6 billion) acquisition of TMX Group Inc. (X), which owns the Toronto Stock Exchange, by a group of Canadian banks and pension funds.

-In December 2010, Aitken sued Visa and MasterCard Inc. (MA) over fees the credit-card companies charge merchants for transactions.
-She fined BCE Inc. (BCE)’s Bell Canada C$10 million for what the Competition Bureau said were misleading ads over its pricing, and sought to block a proposed joint venture between Air Canada (AC/B) and its Star Alliance partner United Continental Holdings Inc. (UAL)
+In December 2010, Aitken sued Visa and MasterCard Inc. (MA:US) over fees the credit-card companies charge merchants for transactions.
+She fined BCE Inc. (BCE)’s Bell Canada C$10 million for what the Competition Bureau said were misleading ads over its pricing, and sought to block a proposed joint venture between Air Canada (AC/B) and its Star Alliance partner United Continental Holdings Inc. (UAL:US)

 Aitken also has taken on Canadian real-estate agents over online property-listing practices, reaching a settlement with the Canadian Real Estate Association in 2010.
 In a separate case last year, the bureau sued the Toronto Real Estate Board, claiming it was restricting access to its online listing service.